sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

   <img src="./images/tech-story.jpg" alt="Technical Story" />
 </figure>

 _Technical stories_ are a controversial topic in the agile world.
-If you google [technical stories antipattern](https://www.google.com/search?q=technical+stories+antipattern), you'll get plenty of people advocating to never do them.
+If you google [technical stories antipattern](https://www.google.com/search?q=technical+stories+antipattern), you'll get plenty of people advocating never to do them.
 On the other hand, some teams religiously outsource any refactoring onto technical stories.

 Should we eschew technical stories altogether?
-Or should we embrace them and put all of our (technical) dreams and hopes in them?
+Or should we embrace them and put all of our (technological) dreams and hopes into them?

 I believe this kind of story belongs in a healthy backlog, as long as we don't use it to hide our corpses under the rug.
 That's a terrible idea.
 I'll explain what I mean in this article.

 ### What is a technical story, anyways?

 I'm not sure there is an agreement on this.
-I couldn't find a definition on the internet, so I'll just use my own.
+I couldn't find a definition on the internet, so I'll use my own.

-> A technical story is one where the main stakeholders are the developers in the team
+> A technical story is one where the main stakeholders are the developers in the team.

-The end user benefits only indirectly from such a story.
+The end-user benefits only indirectly from such a story.
 As our system becomes better, the theory goes, we'll have an easier time delivering actual user stories.
 I've seen attempts at putting a monetary value on technical stories, but it felt nothing more than a charade.

 ## Are technical stories an antipattern?